digiltd/oh-rtd-test/Rooted-Wink-Hub.md

 Maintain state after power failure for GE Link Bulbs

 Setup :
-Raspberry PI  with 8GB flash running openhab and asterisk - it was a http://www.raspberry-asterisk.org/ distro Wink hub
+* Raspberry PI  with 8GB flash running openhab and asterisk - it was a http://www.raspberry-asterisk.org/ distort
+* Wink hub
-3 GE Links lights so far - will be adding more
+* 3 GE Links lights so far - will be adding more
-Nest
+* Nest
-2 ZWave dimmers - added them to the Wink hub haven't finished the integration Waiting on X-10 USB RF controller to integrate the existing X-10 network.
+* 2 ZWave dimmers - added them to the Wink hub haven't finished the integration Waiting on X-10 USB RF controller to integrate the existing X-10 network.

 I used a combination of approaches mainly from these two posts, many thanks to the original posters, since I have borrowed so many things then build up on them, I won't mention each idea.